vintasoftware/playbook/guidelines/guideline_javascript.md

 ### 3.6 Props & PropTypes

 - Follow the ESLint rules [react/prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prop-types.md), [react/no-unused-prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-unused-prop-types.md), and [react/forbid-prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/forbid-prop-types.md).
-  - `react/prop-types` checks if every prop that is being used in the component is being defined in its `propTypes` object.
+  - `react/prop-types` checks if every prop being used in the component is defined under `propTypes` object.
     - This rule can be configured to ignore certain prop names.
 To do so, check its [documentation](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prop-types.md).
   - `react/no-unused-prop-types` checks if there are any prop types set in the component's `propTypes` object that are not being used inside its code.
   - `react/forbid-prop-types` forbids the use of the following types: